agarwalakash/railschallenge-city-watch/README.md

   * A solid submission that completes all components at the `2` level will max out at `114 + (25 + 35 + 35 + 25 + 20) points = 254 points`
-  * An impossibly good submission that somehow manages to get the best possible implementation on all components could (theoretically) max out at:
-    `144 + (50 + 70 + 70 + 50 + 40) points = 424 points`
+  * An impossibly good submission that somehow manages to get the best possible implementation on all components could (theoretically) max out at `144 + (50 + 70 + 70 + 50 + 40) points = 424 points`

 Winners are selected by most total points.